 - The pre-approved spend process

 - How to create an automated spend approval process

 - 5 benefits of the spend approval process

 - Proactive spend management starts with a spend approval workflow

 A purchase approval workflow is a formalized way to approve certain spend requests made by team members.

 Organizations can use purchase approval workflows to set clear checks and balances for spend requests related to new equipment, new hires, new vendors, new budgets, and every other type of expense.

-Well-designed approval workflows protect your organization from running wild, going over budgets, and running out of cash.
-What’s more, they also streamline the entire procurement process and help team members save time.
-This allows them to redirect focus on value-added tasks.
+Well-designed approval workflows protect your organization from spending over budget and running out of cash.
+They’re a great way to streamline your entire spend management process, and they help team members save time.

-Here’s a visual example of how the approval process works when a new hire starts at a company and requires a new laptop and software license:
+Here’s a visual example of how the approval process works when a new hire starts at an organization and requires a new laptop and software license:

 Evidently, the need for a formalized spend and purchase approval process is quite clear.
 When designing an effective approval process to control spend, necessary components includes five steps: